t-d-k/LibreCrypt/docs/FAQ.md

 <a name="ga"></a>
 *Q: Why don't all of my volumes automatically dismount when I remove my security token?*

-*A:* First, please check that you have configured DoxBox to autodismount volumes on token removal by:
+*A:* First, please check that you have configured LibreCrypt to autodismount volumes on token removal by:

 1. Go to "View | Options..."
 1. Select the PKCS#11 tab